CharlotteWoolley/Google_Trends_gtrendsR_Tutorial/gtrendsR_tutorial_for_beginners_git.md

 emigrate_rq <- as.data.frame(emigrate$related_queries)
 ```

-To view a the data over time we can plot a line graph in ggplot
+To view the data over time we can plot a line graph in ggplot

 ``` r
 emigrate_iot$date <- as.Date(emigrate_iot$date)